Canterbury: Bus

-Stagecoach run local bus routes in Canterbury, as well as long-distance services.
+Stagecoach South East run local bus routes in Canterbury, as well as long-distance services.
 Its bio fuel 'Unibus' service operates between the city centre and University of Kent.
 Canterbury has three operational park and ride sites at Wincheap and New Dover Road, intended for visitors arriving from the south by road, and at Sturry Road, intended for visitors arriving from the east by road.

+National Express run coaches to Dover or London.

 Cycling

-National Cycle Routes 1 runs through Canterbury from Dover and Sandwich to Whitstable.
+National Cycle Route 1 runs through Canterbury from Dover and Sandwich to Whitstable.
 National Cycle Route 18 runs from Canterbury to Ashford.

 Local media

 Newspapers

 Canterbury's first newspaper was the Kentish Post, founded in 1717.
 It merged with newly founded Kentish Gazette in 1768 which is still being published, claiming to be the country's second oldest surviving newspaper.
 It is currently produced as a paid-for newspaper by KM Group in Whitstable with a 25,000 circulation across East Kent.

 Three free weekly newspapers provide local news.
 The Daily Mail and General Trust's Canterbury Times has a circulation of 55,000.
 Similar circulation Canterbury Extra is owned by KM Group. yourcanterbury is published by KOS Media, which also prints Kent on Sunday.